 What can you expect if you keep your policy until maturity?

 The provider can offer you a projection to maturity supposing the fund achieves certain rates of return each year.
-The likelihood of the fund achieving those returns varies greatly from fund to fund and comes down to the underlying asset mix, you will usually find details on the mix of your fund on the providers website.
-A Financial Adviser will be able to give you guidance on this matter if you are not sure yourself.
+The likelihood of the fund achieving those returns varies greatly from fund to fund and comes down to the underlying asset mix, you will usually find details on the mix of your fund on the provider's website.
+A Financial Adviser will be able to guide you on this matter if you are not sure yourself.

-What would you get if you ended your policy early?
+What would you get if you end your policy early?

 There are three ways to end your policy early: